LoStack/LoStack-Setup/readme.md

 #### Certificates
 - By default, LoStack supports a base domain certificate, and wildcard certificate
 - With some modification you can supply Traefik with Cloudflare certificates, or use LetsEncrypt or certbot.
     - Help needed!
-Let us know if you want to contribute guides for different certificate / proxy configuration guides!
+Let us know if you want to contribute guides for different certificate / proxy configuration setups!